Computing Igusa class polynomials: Introduction

 \subsection{Overview}

-Section \ref{sec:igusa} provides a precise definition of the Igusa class polynomials that we will work with, and mentions other definitions occurring in the literature.
-Our main theorem is valid for all types of Igusa class polynomials.
+Section \ref{sec:igusa} provides a precise definition of the Igusa class polynomials that we will work with, and mentions other definitions occurring in the literature for which our main theorem is also valid.
+In this section, we also propose the use of a new system of absolute Igusa invariants, which reduces the size of the class polynomials.

-Instead of enumerating curves, it is easier to enumerate their Jacobians, which are principally polarized abelian varieties.
-We provide the necessary theory in Section \ref{sec:avc}.

-Van Wamelen \cite{WamelenQ} gave a method for enumerating all isomorphism classes of principally polarized abelian varieties with CM by a given order.
-We give an improvement of his results in Section \ref{sec:enumerating1}.
+Instead of enumerating curves, it is easier to enumerate their Jacobians, which are principally polarized abelian varieties (see Section~\ref{sec:avc}).
+Van Wamelen \cite{vanwamelen} gave a method for enumerating all isomorphism classes of principally polarized abelian varieties with CM by a given CM-field.
+We give his results in Section~\ref{sec:enumeratetriples} and improve them in the sense that we list every polarized abelian variety only once.

 Section \ref{sec:siegel} shows how principally polarized abelian varieties give rise to points in the \emph{Siegel upper half space}~$\HH_2$.
-Two such points correspond to isomorphic principally polarized abelian varieties if and only if they are in the same orbit under the action of the \emph{symplectic group} $\mathrm{Sp}_{4}(\Z)$.

-In Section \ref{sec:up}, we analyse the algorithm that replaces points in $\HH_2$ by $\mathrm{Sp}_4(\Z)$-equivalent points in a \emph{fundamental domain}~$\F_2$.
+These points are matrices known as \emph{period matrices}.
+Two period matrices correspond to isomorphic principally polarized abelian varieties if and only if they are in the same orbit under the action of the \emph{symplectic group} $\mathrm{Sp}_{4}(\ZZ)$.
+In Section \ref{sec:up}, we give a detailed analysis of a reduction algorithm that replaces period matrices by $\mathrm{Sp}_4(\ZZ)$-equivalent ones in a \emph{fundamental domain} $\calF_2\subset \HH_2$.

-In Section \ref{sec:relquadext}, we give bounds on the entries of the matrices computed in Section~\ref{sec:up}.
-The theory of that section also allows us to generalize much-cited results from Spallek's thesis~\cite{Spallek}, and to give an interesting alternative for the algorithms of Section~\ref{sec:enumerating}.

-The absolute Igusa invariants can be computed from the matrices in the Siegel upper half space by means of \emph{theta constants}.
-Section~\ref{sec:theta} introduces theta constants and gives a vast simplification of the formulas that express Igusa invariants in terms of theta constants, reducing the formulas from more than a full page to only a few lines.
-We then give bounds on the absolute values of theta constants and Igusa invariants in terms of the bounds from Section~\ref{sec:relquadext}.
-We finish that section by showing how to evaluate the theta constants, and hence the absolute Igusa invariants, to a given precision.
+Absolute Igusa invariants can be computed from period matrices by means of modular forms known as \emph{(Riemann) theta constants}.
+Section~\ref{sec:theta} introduces theta constants and gives Igusa's formulas for expressing Igusa invariants in terms of theta constants.
+We propose the use of Igusa's formulas as a better way of numerically computing Igusa invariants, as they are much simpler than the formulas in~\cite{hehcc18,spallek,weng}.
+We then give bounds (based on the work of Dupont~\cite{dupont}) on the absolute values of theta constants and Igusa invariants in terms of the entries of the reduced period matrices.

-Section \ref{sec:denominators} gives the bounds on the denominators of Igusa class polynomials.
-Section \ref{sec:polyfromroots} shows how to reconstruct a rational polynomial from its complex roots, and the precision needed for that in terms of an upper bound on the denominator of the polynomial and the absolute values of the zeroes.